ntlinh16/cloudal/examples/configuration/README.md

 Then, run the configurator script to configure Docker container.

-1. If you already had your resevation, you can quickly install Docker container on these nodes (without making a provisioning process again) by giving the OAR_JOB_IDs:
+1. If you already had your reservation, you can quickly install Docker container on these nodes (without making a provisioning process again) by giving the OAR_JOB_IDs:

 ```
 cd cloudal/examples/configuration/docker/